chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: the robot is not paying enough attention on its RIGHT-HAND side, the wall is on its RIGHT-HAND side, so the data of the right hand side of laser scan should be extracted and used to calculate correctly for distance-to-wall, the standard LaserScan message has the following standard format:
+# frage the robot is not paying enough attention on its RIGHT-HAND side, the wall is on its RIGHT-HAND side, so the data of the right hand side of laser scan should be extracted and used to calculate correctly for distance-to-wall, the standard LaserScan message has the following standard format: